Rohan7Gupta/pentaRV/README.md

 Special thanks to Edwin Joy sir and Pragnajit Roy sir for their guidance and support.

+# run make (debian) or mingw32-make (windows) in code directory

 #### rv32i unpriviledged
 #### Data memory byte accesible (little endian)

-i.e for work access, memory in multiples of 4, for half word access, memory in multiples of 2
+i.e for word access, memory in multiples of 4, for half word access, memory in multiples of 2

 - (fence coded as nop, 1 hart system)
 - ecall, ebreak not yet implemented